0xdmtry/eigen-graph/README.md

 currently selected token.

 * **Dynamic Content:** The table's data is directly tied to the global `TokenContext`.
-When a new token is selected (via the URL, Token Panel, or Autocomplete), the table automatically updates to display the corresponding set of operators.
+When a new token is selected (via Token Panel, or Autocomplete), the table automatically updates to display the corresponding set of operators.

 * **Filtering by Operator ID:** A search input is located in the table's header, enabling case-insensitive filtering of the data based on the `operatorId`.
 Applying a filter resets the view to the first page of results.